jaraco/inflect/README.txt

  # METHODS:

- # pl plnoun plverb pladj no num
+ # pl plnoun plverb pladj sinoun no num
  # plequal plnounequal plverbequal pladjequal
  # a an
  # prespart